Patent Retrieval: A Literature Review: Patent Retrieval Methods

-Shalaby et al. \cite{shalabyinnomsaflairs2016} proposed a visual interactive semantic framework for patent analysis which features semantic-based QE of search queries using Mined Semantic Analysis (MSA) \cite{shalaby2015measuring}.
+\cite{shalabyinnomsaflairs2016} proposed a visual interactive semantic framework for patent analysis which features semantic-based query expansion of search queries using Mined Semantic Analysis (MSA) \cite{shalaby2015measuring}.
 In a nutshell, MSA builds an association knowledge graph using rule mining of concept rich textual corpora (e.g., Wikipedia).
-After mining the "See Also" link graph of Wikipedia, MSA could represent a topic query as a bag-of-concepts (BOC) derived from the association knowledge graph.
+After mining the "See Also" link graph of Wikipedia, MSA could represent a topic query as a Bag-of-Concepts (BOC) derived from the association knowledge graph.
 This BOC could then be used to expand the original query terms.
-Figure 2 shows an example of the query expansion map of {\it Cognitive Analytics}.
-Another example is presented in Figure 3 showing concept map of 10 patents of {\it Bank of America} using the {\it abstract} section.
-Users can interact with the concept map by removing nodes and updating the search results.
-Shalaby and Zadrozny \cite{shalaby2016visual} demonstrated the applicability of their framework to support tasks such as prior art search, competitive intelligence, technology landscape analysis and exploration.
+Figure \ref{fig:msa-visual_landscape} shows an example of the query expansion map of {\it Cognitive Analytics}.
+Another example is presented in Figure \ref{fig:msa-visual_bofa_fig} showing concept map of 10 patents of {\it Bank of America} using the {\it abstract} section.
+Users can interact with the concept map by removing nodes and updating the search results. \cite{shalaby2016visual} demonstrated the applicability of their framework to support tasks such as prior art search, competitive intelligence, technology landscape analysis and exploration.
 However, they did not provide a controlled study evaluating the performance of their method on benchmark collections.

-Developing interactive methods for PR is also motivated by recent analysis which showed significant performance improvement if only one relevant document was manually provided by the user \cite{golestan2015term}.
-Performance gains using Technology Assisted Review (TAR) \cite{grossman2011technology,cormack2014evaluation} in domains like electronic discovery motivates investigating the applicability of machine learning TAR protocols in PR.
+Developing interactive methods for patent retrieval is also motivated by recent analysis which showed significant performance improvement if only one relevant document was manually provided by the user \cite{golestan2015term}.
+Performance gains using Technology Assisted Review (TAR) \cite{grossman2011technology,cormack2014evaluation} in domains like electronic discovery motivates investigating the applicability of machine learning TAR protocols in patent retrieval.